JosefVilestadGit/executors/docker-reconciler/examples/arrowhead/ARROWHEAD_EXAMPLE.md

 # Arrowhead Cloud as ColonyOS Service

-This example demonstrates how to deploy an Eclipse Arrowhead Framework cloud as a ColonyOS managed service using the docker-reconciler.
+This example demonstrates how to deploy an Eclipse Arrowhead Framework cloud as a ColonyOS managed blueprint using the docker-reconciler.

 ## Overview